 Meal Prep and Storage

-• How to store: Cooked basmati rice will keep well in an airtight container in the fridge for up to 4-5 days.
+• Storage: Cooked rice will keep well in an airtight container in the fridge for up to 4-5 days.

-• How to freeze: You can freeze rice in a freezer-safe bag or storage container for up to 4-6 months.
+• Freezing: You can freeze rice in a freezer-safe bag or storage container for up to 4-6 months.
 Portioning out individual servings ahead of time will help with thawing and single-serving use.

-• How to reheat: Leftover rice is best reheated in the microwave, with a few tablespoons of water sprinkled throughout to help rehydrate it.
+• Reheating: Leftovers are best reheated in the microwave, with a few tablespoons of water sprinkled throughout to help rehydrate it.
 Warm it 30 seconds at a time, stirring between, until soft and heated through.

 Jasmine rice vs. basmati rice?